U.S. safety board wants Boeing to redesign 737 NG part after fatal Southwest accident

 CFM International, the engine manufacturer, is a transatlantic joint venture between General Electric Co (GE.N) and France’s Safran SA (SAF.PA).

+The issue does not impact the 737 MAX, the version of the plane that followed the 737 NG.

-Reporting by David Shepardson; Additional reporting by Tracy Rucinski Editing by Gerry Doyle, Alex Richardson and Dan Grebler
+Reporting by David Shepardson; Additional reporting by Tracy Rucinski Editing by Gerry Doyle, Alex Richardson, Dan Grebler and Cynthia Osterman